-- Move the vessel to a safe position in a safe and controlled manner - Demonstrate an awareness of the Emergency Escape Route.
+- 7.61 Move the vessel to a safe position in a safe and controlled manner - 7.62 Demonstrate an awareness of the Emergency Escape Route.

-By the completion of the training session or period for Emergency Performance/Response the trainee must demonstrate at least two of the following:
+By the completion of the training session or period for Emergency Performance/Response the student must demonstrate at least two of the following:

-- Demonstrate actions in case of unstable Position Reference System(s) - Demonstrate actions when losing Position Reference System(s) - Demonstrate actions if Position Reference System(s) suddenly indicate significant changes in position/range/bearing data - Demonstrate actions in case of error in wind input - Demonstrate actions in case of a DP drive-off - Demonstrate actions in case of a DP drift-off - Demonstrate actions in case of a DP force-off - Demonstrate actions in case of one thruster runoff - Demonstrate actions in case of error in sensor input - Demonstrate the proper sequence of actions if experiencing an onboard emergency which may influence DP-control during DP-operations - Explain actions when losing all DP control functions - Explain the proper sequence of actions if colliding or about to collide with an installation, nearby objects or vessels during DP-operations.
+- 7.63 Demonstrate actions in case of unstable Position Reference System(s) - 7.64 Demonstrate actions when losing Position Reference System(s) - 7.65 Demonstrate actions if Position Reference System(s) suddenly indicate significant changes in position/range/bearing data - 7.66 Demonstrate actions in case of error in wind input - 7.67 Demonstrate actions in case of a DP drive-off - 7.68 Demonstrate actions in case of a DP drift-off - 7.69 Demonstrate actions in case of a DP force-off - 7.70 Demonstrate actions in case of one thruster runoff - 7.71 Demonstrate actions in case of error in sensor input - 7.72 Demonstrate the proper sequence of actions if experiencing an onboard emergency which may influence DP-control during DP-operations - 7.73 Explain actions when losing all DP control functions - 7.74 Explain the proper sequence of actions if colliding or about to collide with an installation, nearby objects or vessels during DP-operations.

-The assessment for the Revalidation Course includes a theoretical (online) and a practical assessment.
+The assessment for the Revalidation Course includes a theoretical (NI online) exam and a practical assessment.
 Each component must be completed successfully.
 There is no specific order in which they must be completed.
 After the course is completed, an entry will be made in the appropriate logbook.